betatim/TimsHome/content/pages/sport.md

 without a break.
 The aim is to complete all three sports (including transitions!) in the fastest time possible.

+> I still train and take part in triathlons, but this section
+> is hopelessly out of date.

+In 2015 I ran more than 1000miles and spent over seven days cycling!

 In May 2013 I took part in the [Geneva half-marathon][genevahalf], a few weeks later I finished the [Cyclotour du leman][cyclotour], a 180km bike race.
 It was my first "century ride" (a bike ride of more